nshiab/simple-data-analysis/README.md

 2. Every row (or item) is an observation

 3. Every cell (or value) is a single value

+For more about tidy data, you can read [this great article](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).

 ## The easiest way to use the library